Preparing a Summary Judgment in State and Federal Courts

 A motion for summary judgment is a critical juncture in any type of civil litigation.
 In a motion for summary judgment, the court will decide whether there are any material issues of fact in the case.
 If the court agrees that there are no disputed facts, the court can grant the moving party the relief they ask for without the need for trial.
 If substantial amounts of money are at stake, it is vital that your lawyer is able to develop a compelling motion for summary judgment or defend against one.
 I represent businesses throughout Central Texas in civil litigation.

 In Texas state courts, the party moving for summary judgment has the burden of proving that there is “no genuine issue of material fact.”
 At this stage in the proceedings the court is required to take any evidence favorable to the nonmoving party as true, and to resolve any doubts as to the facts in favor of the nonmoving party.
 A defendant’s motion for summary judgment will be granted if it can “conclusively negate” one or more of the essential elements of the case.
 It is possible to request partial summary judgment as to certain claims in a case as well.

 If the judge grants either party’s motion for summary judgment, the court will grant the successful party appropriate relief.
 This will end the case, unless the unsuccessful party wishes to appeal.
 Even if a court does not grant summary judgment, the court may still provide information as to how it views certain important issues in a case.
 This can lead to potential settlement between the parties.

-To learn more about my approach to summary judgment motions, please call 512.457.1177 or contact me online.
+To learn more about my approach to summary judgment motions, please call my law firm at 512.457.1177.